Raisin Sauce

 Instructions

-2. Put into a skillet with pineapple and juice.
+2. Drain the raisins and put them in a skillet with the crushed pineapple and its juice.

 3. Add some of the ham drippings and bring to a boil.